mwdle/HomeAssistantConfig/README.md

 # Multi-Service Docker Compose Configuration for Home Assistant

-A sample Docker Compose configuration for Home Assistant, MQTT, Frigate, Music Assistant, and [RouterRebooter](https://github.com/mwdle/RouterRebooter).
+A sample Docker Compose configuration for the smart home services I use: Home Assistant, MQTT, Frigate, Music Assistant, and [RouterRebooter](https://github.com/mwdle/RouterRebooter).

 ## Table of Contents